Coming Soon (1999 film)

-Coming Soon is a 1999 American romantic comedy film directed by Colette Burson and written by Burson and Kate Robin.
-Starring Bonnie Root, Gaby Hoffmann, Tricia Vessey and Ryan Reynolds, it has been described as a female-centric American Pie.
+Coming Soon is a 1999 American sex comedy film directed by Colette Burson and written by Burson and Kate Robin.
+It stars Bonnie Root, Gaby Hoffmann, Tricia Vessey and Ryan Reynolds.
+The plot centers on three seniors at a Manhattan prep school and their search for sexual satisfaction.
+It has been described as a female-centric American Pie.
+It marked Ashton Kutcher's film debut.